 This may be a good time for us to get away from the crowd for ten minutes to get some relaxed pictures of the couple together - though we do sometimes leave this until later in the evening.

-The first dance and a few pictures of granny letting her hair down on the dance floor round of the day.
+The first dance and a few pictures of grandma letting her hair down on the dance floor could round off the photography day.

 The editing of the pictures is a job that usually takes at least as long as photographing the wedding itself.
 This is where we do put a lot of effort into your pictures, and unlike some photographers do not just burn all the pictures to a disc straight from the camera.